OfficeDev/office-scripts-docs/docs/develop/web-client-performance.md

 ## Case-by-case help

-Excel and Office Scripts are consistently evolving.
-As the platform expands to work with [Power Automate](https://flow.microsoft.com/), [Adaptive Cards](https://docs.microsoft.com/adaptive-cards), and other cross-product features, the details of the script-workbook communication become more intricate.
+As the Office Scripts platform expands to work with [Power Automate](https://flow.microsoft.com/), [Adaptive Cards](https://docs.microsoft.com/adaptive-cards), and other cross-product features, the details of the script-workbook communication become more intricate.
 If you need help making your script run faster, please reach out through [Stack Overflow](https://stackoverflow.com/questions/tagged/office-scripts).
 Be sure to tag your question with "office-scripts" so experts can find it and help.

 ## See also